-If you are unsure about whether you should buy the U100 or the C100, then I have listed some of my recommendations below based on some typical tennis player types.
+If you are unsure about whether you should buy either of these rackets, then I have listed some of my recommendations below based on some typical tennis player types and skill levels.

-As always, I would recommend that you take advantage of one of the demo programs available online so that you can properly demo each racket before you commit to buying either racket.
+As always, I would recommend that you take advantage of one of the demo programs available online so that you can properly demo both rackets before you commit to buying either racket.

-Although there isn’t a huge difference in terms of racket specs between the two rackets, I definitely feel like the Wilson Clash 100 would be better suited for beginners as it has a slightly better balance of power, spin, and control than the Wilson Ultra 100.
+Although there isn’t a huge difference in terms of racket specs between the two rackets, I definitely feel like the Wilson Clash 100 would be better suited for beginners as it has a slightly better balance of power, spin, and control when compared with the Wilson Ultra 100.

 One Handed Backhand Players

 I wouldn’t recommend either of these two rackets for a one-handed backhand player as neither has the level of control needed to hit an effective one handed backhand.

-You can check out our guide on the Best Tennis Rackets for One Handed Backhands for our recommendations.
+You can check out my guide on the best tennis rackets for one handed backhands for my recommendations.

 Players with Tennis Elbow